3dcitydb/plugin-spreadsheet-generator/resources/doc/README.txt

 9. Disclaimer
 -------------

-THIS SOFTWARE IS PROVIDED BY THE CHAIR OF GEOINFORMATICS FROM TU MUNICH (TUMGI) "AS IS" AND "WITH ALL FAULTS."
+THIS SOFTWARE IS PROVIDED BY THE CHAIR OF GEOINFORMATION FROM TU MUNICH (TUMGI) "AS IS" AND "WITH ALL FAULTS."
 TUMGI MAKES NO REPRESENTATIONS OR WARRANTIES OF ANY KIND CONCERNING THE QUALITY, SAFETY OR SUITABILITY OF THE SOFTWARE, EITHER EXPRESSED OR